 Business Summit

-In partnership with the BCIT School of Business, students in Grades 9-12 explore the world of business, while fulfilling graduation requirements.
-Learn more.
+In partnership with the British Columbia Institute of Technology (BCIT) School of Business, students in Grades 9-12 explore the world of business, while fulfilling graduation requirements.
+Talk to the Career Advisor at your school for more information.

 Engineering Summit